-The basic idea behind the solution is that in most sports, whenever an interesting event occurs, there is an increase in the commentator’s voice as well as the spectators’.
+In most sports, whenever an interesting event occurs, there is an increase in the commentator’s speech as well as the spectators.

 Let’s take cricket for example.
 Whenever a batsman hits a boundary or a bowler takes a wicket, there is a rise in the commentator’s voice.
 The ground swells with the sound of the spectators cheering.
 We can use these changes in audio to capture interesting moments from a video.

 - Break the audio into chunks

 - Compute short-time energy of every chunk

 - Classify every chunk as excitement or not (based on a threshold value)

 - Merge all the excitement-clips to form the video highlights